.

 Tucked between Coral World and the Great Andaman Bay is The Village, the main food court and dining area.
 It’s shaped like a floating Thai market, with little stalls arranged around a central pond.
 It’s a bit touristy in design, but still charming, and there’s a decent selection of local and international food.

-We usually go for something quick and light — pad kra pao, fried rice, mango sticky rice — but there’s also pizza, burgers, and ice cream.
+We usually go for something quick and light: pad kra pao, fried rice, mango sticky rice, but there’s also pizza, burgers, and ice cream.
 The prices are what you’d expect at a theme park: not cheap, but not outrageous either.
-And they accept the wristband credits, so no need to carry cash.
+They accept wristband credits, so there is no need to carry cash.

 Opening Hours: Daily from 10 am to 7 pm.
 We usually try to arrive before 11 to make the most of it and avoid some of the afternoon queues.